 Figure 5.
-Marginal GLM LS-mean standardized number of salmon counted through counters operated between 2002 and 2015 ( $\pm$ .
+Marginal GLM LS-mean standardized number of salmon counted through counters operated between 2002 and 2016 (\pm .
 95% cls - thin blue lines).
 The number of counters is shown at the top.
 The linear trend over the full time period (black dashed line), and between 2007 and the present (red dashed line) are also indicated.
 Note that the drift net fishery ceased at the end of the 2006 season.
+The average over the entire time series is also indicated.
+(Standardized means are calculated as marginal, least squared, means through a Generalised Linear Model).

-While a slight upturn in the mean counter value for 2015 was shown, this point is the $2^{nd}$ lowest in the time series and the overall trend (and last 9 year trend) shows a persistent decline.
-Overall, 21 of 28 counters estimates are below their mean counts, with 14 falling below the lower 95%cl of their proceeding time series, (Fig. 6).
+While a slight upturn in the mean counter value for 2016 was shown, this point is the 4^{nd} lowest in the time series and the overall trend (and last 9 year trend) shows a persistent decline.
+Overall, 22 of 31 counters estimates are below their mean counts, with 9 falling below the lower 95% cl of their proceeding time series, (Fig. 6).

 Figure 6.
-The proportional change in the salmon count in 2015 compared to previous multi-annual means (left panel), and mean salmon counts ( $\pm$ 95% cls) with 2015 value indicated (red X) (middle and right panel - note the different axes scales).
+The proportional change in the salmon count in 2016 compared to previous multi-annual means (left panel), and mean salmon counts (\pm 95% cls) with 2016 value indicated (red X) (middle and right panel - note the different axes scales).